 Problem Statement: There is an incomplete understanding about how PCB enters and moves through the Spokane River watershed.
 The application of a water quality model to the watershed can be used to describe the sources and sinks of PCB in the watershed.
-(Phase 3 of the ).
+(Phase 3 of the Technical Consultant Work Plan).

 Partner Organizations: